About Monthly Mortgage Repayment Cover

 While a disability or partial disability benefit claim is being paid for an insured person with the waiver of premium cover, the premiums due on the policy after the waiting period ends will be waived and premiums due and paid during the wait period will be refunded.

-Cover for conditions marked* does not start until three months after the policy commencement date.
+Cover for conditions marked* does not start until three months after the cover commencement date.

 Redundancy Benefit option